django-commons/django-typer/README.md

 ## 🚨 Upgrade Notice

-**There are breaking changes between 3.x and 4.x, Typer vendored Click and we no longer depend on it.
-Any Click imports will need to change.
+**There are breaking changes between 3.x and 4.x.
+Typer now vendors Click, so django-typer no longer depends on the external `click` package.
+Any `click` imports will need to change.
 [See the changelog for migration steps](https://django-typer.readthedocs.io/en/latest/changelog.html#migrating-from-3-x-to-4-x)**.

 ## Installation